openebs/gotgt/README.md

+_OpenEBS Jiva Data engine uses gotgt for launching iSCSI target.
+All the changes made in this repository are now pushed to upstream and OpenEBS is directly using the upstream https://github.com/gostor/gotgt by [go mod vendoring](https://github.com/openebs/jiva/blob/master/go.mod)._

 ## gotgt [![Build Status](https://travis-ci.org/openebs/gotgt.svg)](https://travis-ci.org/openebs/gotgt)

 The gotgt project is a simple SCSI Target framework implemented in golang built for performance and density.